There is a brand new oil on the market that’s taking the health-world by storm.

 What Is Algae Cooking Oil?

-There is a brand new oil on the market that’s taking the health-world by storm.
-You may be surprised to learn that this oil is derived from an unexpected plant source – algae.
-More specifically, it’s made from microalgae.
+More specifically, algae oil is made from microalgae.
 The main reason why algae oil is getting so much attention is its fatty-acid composition.
 It boasts an extremely low saturated fat content while simultaneously having a high monounsaturated fat (MUFA’S ) content.
 You may have learned that these fats are considered “bad” and “good” respectively.

 How Is Algae Oil Made?